Life Cycle and Cost Estimation of BathSelect Touchless Systems in High-Use Restrooms

 Airports are among the most studied settings for touchless restroom systems.
 Large installations described in the Zurn Elkay airport solutions library showcase complete hands-free journeys from entry doors to automated faucets, soap dispensers, and dryers.

-Design research published by ArchDaily on airport restroom design emphasizes the importance of throughput, line-of-sight for custodians, and positive passenger perception.
+Design research that is available at ArchDaily on airport restroom design stresses the importance of throughput, line-of-sight for custodians, and positive passenger perception.
 By adopting BathSelect-type touchless systems, airports can integrate water savings, hygiene improvements, and operational efficiencies into a single strategy.

 Conclusion

-The life cycle and TCO of BathSelect touchless systems vary with context.
-In airports, they are unequivocally cost-saving, delivering both utility savings and passenger satisfaction.
-In offices, the financial case is modest, but the hygiene and sustainability benefits are compelling.
+The life cycles and total ownership cost for BathSelect touchless solutions depend upon situation.
+In airports, BathSelect touchless solutions are clearly more cost-effective, providing cost savings and passenger satisfaction.
+In office environments, cost-effectiveness is limited, but the health and environmental advantages make an attractive business case.
 Retail centers fall in between, with peak-driven savings and a strong brand perception upside.

 By combining evidence from EPA WaterSense, field trials, and airport design studies, facility owners can make informed choices.
 The data shows that, when measured across a decade, BathSelect-style touchless systems are not just a hygiene solution but a sound financial investment.